futeng/learngit/README.md

 git push origin branch-name
 ```

-Notice: When remote version is more new than your local branch, which you can not commit directly.
+**Notice**: When remote version is more new than your local branch, which you can not commit directly.
 Your should pull first and solve conflics.